jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 > particle-based results and interpretations on the level of satellite galaxies,
 >as requested in the previous report.

-We agreed tidal disruption will add small-scale power.
-We added a caveat in Section XX.
+We agreed tidal disruption will add small-scale power we have included such a caveat in Section 5.3.
+However, we don’t expect to be a strong effect that will alter the conclusions of our work as tidal disruption happens at all times and mainly in the inner regions of the galaxy.
+We see a strong correlation with the pericentric passages that would be hard to explain by tidal disruption.
-However, we don’t expect to be strong and it should happen at all times.
-We see strong correlations with time.
-Even though there is, it is useful to look at the particles rather than satellites because of noise issues.
+We decided to do our analysis in particle data rather than satellites because of the high noise in the analysis of the satellites.

 > Additionally, the following question related to Fig. 4 from the previous report